arthurboss/OpenClaw/README.md

 # OpenClaw - Captain Claw (1997) reimplementation

+> This fork focuses on fixing, updating and modernising the WASM implementation of the original project

  - This project is a multiplatform C++ reimplementation of original Captain Claw (1997) platformer game
  - Whole codebase was written from scratch
  - Game uses assets from original game archive (CLAW.REZ)